aliglara/capstone-c1-DA/deliverables/EDA_homeless_pop/EDA_homeless_pop.md

 <img src="output_86_0.png" width=75%>

-What it would be maximum rent cost a graduate professional could afford?
+What it would be the maximum rent cost a graduate professional could afford?

 For this estimation, let's assume a professional will have to pay 37% in taxes and a mandatory requirement is that his/her monthly income has to twice higher than the rent cost offered.